YWJ226/TaiWei-Pin-3D/DOC/cadence_3d_cooptimization_strategy.md

 `PIN3D_SPLIT_NET_FLOW` changes whether the split stage actually inserts split buffers and rewrites the post-IO handoff, or stays as a pass-through report-only stage.

-The current Cadence split-net stage uses the same cost-based tier selection policy as the OpenROAD split stage.
-It no longer chooses the split-buffer tier only by heavier fanout, and it no longer assumes that the opposite-of-driver side is always best.
+The Cadence split-net stage uses the same cost-based tier selection policy as the OpenROAD split stage.

 For each legal mixed-fanout signal net, the stage evaluates placing a regular tier-local `BUF*` on `upper` and on `bottom`.
 The selected tier moves that tier's sinks behind the branch net, while the opposite tier's sinks remain on the original net.
 Existing clock, PG, special-net, unsupported driver and unsupported top-level sink rewiring skips remain in place, and successful splits must leave both the original net and branch net `mixed_fanout`-pure.